 The conformance test signal is used to validate that each lane of the receiver meets the BER requirements with near worst-case waveforms at TP3.
 Deterministic and sinusoidal jitter are added to a clean test pattern until the jitter at the output of the pattern generator approximates the informative transmit recommendations given in Table 4-2.
-The Eye Height and Eye Width at TP3 are measured using the reference receiver defined in 5.23.
+The stressed receiver conformance test signal is measured using the setup described in Figure 5-7.
+A laboratory grade E/O converter is assumed for this set up and measurement.